 Needless to say, their books are top class and you can also buy a subscription for complete access.
 I have read their Google Certification Books, Python Programming Books and they were worth it!

 We can all agree on one thing, we love open-source.
 There are more than a thousand open-source projects on Github alone.
 This site helps in curating the latest open-source projects across platforms.

 This website is backed by RedHat, so it is safe to say the content is trustworthy and reviewed.
-The curations are a good bag of IOT, Programming and DevOps use cases.
+The curations are good for IOT, Programming and DevOps use cases.